-Enables DMF's use of the common arena for collecting DMF statistics for use by Appliance Manager, dmstat(8), dmarenadump(8), and other commands.
+Enables DMF's use of the common arena for collecting DMF statistics for use by dmstat(8), dmarenadump(8), and other commands.
 This parameter is not configurable while DMF is running; to change the value, DMF must be stopped and restarted.
+If set to OFF, some statistics in DMF Manager cannot be displayed.
 This parameter may be set to OFF, ON, NO, or YES.
 The default is OFF.